Galapagos Unbound - Signature Tour | Galapagos Unbound

 Toiletries and First Aid

-• Standard toiletry kit including general hygiene products, toothbrush, toothpaste, deodorant, etc. (keep liquids under 3.38 oz.(100ml) for carry-on)
+• Basic hygiene products: toothbrush, toothpaste, deodorant, etc. (keep liquids under 3.38 oz./ 100ml for carry-on).

-• Small squeeze bottle of hand-sanitizer gel
+• Small squeeze bottle of hand-sanitizer gel.

-• General hygiene products & shaving essentials
+• General hygiene products and shaving essentials.

-• Chapstick/ lip balm with sunscreen
+• Lip balm with sunscreen to prevent chapped lips.

 Reading List